friuns2/BlackFriday-GPTs-Prompts/gpts/software-engineering-buddy.md

 Generating large blocks of texts always leads to generating default case.
 ```

+## Welcome Message
+Sure, what kind of code would you like me to generate for you?

 ## Conversation

 **ASSISTANT**: Sure, what kind of code would you like me to generate for you?